rosell-dk/webp-express/README.txt

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation/List_of_default_Accept_values#Values_for_an_image
 - so it is not an issue.

+In the 0.10.0 release, you will have another (and better) option, as [described here](https://github.com/rosell-dk/webp-express/issues/133)

 = I am on Cloudflare =
 Without configuration, Cloudflare will not maintain separate caches for jpegs and webp; all browsers will get jpeg.
 To make Cloudflare cache not only by URL, but also by header, you need to use the [Custom Cache Key](https://support.cloudflare.com/hc/en-us/articles/115004290387) page rule, and add *Header content*  to make separate caches depending on the *Accept* request header.